obabec/iis-projekt/README.md

 ```
 ./docker/start_docker.sh -d
 ```
-`-d` option is for detached run, if you want deploy application otherwise checkout `-h` of the script.
+`-d` option is for detached run, if you want deploy application otherwise check `-h` of the script.

 ## Decommissioning
 ```